nimblenitin/Creating-Taints-for-Modes-K8/README.md

 NoExecute- Existing pods whose taint is not tolerated by Nodes will be thrown out.

-Prefernotolerate- It will allow pods to run on non tolerated nodes if tolerated ones not found.
+PreferNoSchedule- It will allow pods to run on non tolerated nodes if tolerated ones not found.

 Simple example to run a Pod on Taint tolerated Node-